swaptacular/swpt_login/README.md

 # Set this to an URL that tells more about your site.
 ABOUT_URL=https://example.com/about

-# Optional URL to go after a successful sign-up:
-APP_SIGNUP_REDIRECT_URL=

-# Optional URL for a custom CSS style-sheet:
+# Optional URL for a custom CSS style-sheet.
 STYLE_URL=

 # SMTP server connection parameters.
-You should set
+You should set MAIL_SERVER to the
+# name of your mail server, and MAIL_PORT to the SMTP port on that
-# `MAIL_DEFAULT_SENDER` to the email address from which you send your
+# server.
+MAIL_DEFAULT_SENDER should be set to the email address from
-# outgoing emails to users, "My Site Name <no-reply@my-site.com>" for
+# which outgoing emails will be sent to users.
+Do not set
-# example.
-Do not set `MAIL_USERNAME` and `MAIL_PASSWORD` if the SMPT
+# `MAIL_USERNAME` and `MAIL_PASSWORD` if the SMPT server does not
-# server does not require username and password.
+# require username and password. "$MAIL_USE_SSL" detemines whether SSL
-MAIL_SERVER=mail
+# is required from the beginning, and "$MAIL_USE_TLS" determines
+# whether the STARTTLS extension should be used after the connection
+# to the mail server has bee established.
+MAIL_SERVER=my-mail-server
 MAIL_PORT=25
 MAIL_USE_TLS=False
 MAIL_USE_SSL=False